safwan188/whatsapp-clone-client-server/New folder/README.md

-we used rect-router-dom version 5 other things was from the ract like useState useRef... the use state we use in appjs then in every time we need to update we use it to render
+we used rect-router-dom version 5 other things was from the ract like useState useRef... the use state we use in appjs then in every time we need to update we use it to render in api folder index.js there is a route to iis server name if the name of the server doesnt match the iis server change the name of the server according to iis server name in index.js